UK Charges and Fees You Might Not Expect When Travelling by Van

 • Missed emissions payments

-Many charges are time- or entry-based, not mileage-based.
+Many charges are based on entry or time, not mileage.

-Many systems rely on cameras rather than roadside clarity.
+A lot of systems rely on cameras rather than clear roadside prompts.

 Practical Takeaways